wrufay/firstlovedbible/README.md

-# supplement your Bible studies with _firstloved_ ꣑ৎ
+# Supplement your Bible studies with _firstloved_ ꣑ৎ

 ## Purpose